uliska/scheme-book/scheme/procedures/README.md

 following chapters.

-There are different ways `lambda`-generated procedures handle arguments, which is important enough to warrant a dedcicated chapter

-Some words have to be spent on the binding of procedures to names, which is how procedures can actually made useful.

-Finally we will have a closer look at a specific type of procedures: predicates.
+There are different ways `lambda`-generated procedures handle arguments, which is important enough to warrant a dedicated chapter.
+Some words have to be spent on the binding of procedures to names, which is how procedures can actually be made useful.
+And finally we will have a closer look at a specific type of
-The main use of this chapter is to get some practice with writing procedures.
+procedures: predicates.
+The main use of this chapter is to get some practise with writing procedures.